HoTuMinh/Database-Systems/notes/chap1.md

   - create a new section for the `Database` course for this semester (update)

 > **_IRL_**
-- the database is a part of the information system within any organization
+> - _the database is a part of the information system within any organization_
-- the IT department of a company designs and maintains an information system consisting of various computers, storage systems, application softwares, and databases
+> - _the IT department of a company designs and maintains an information system consisting of various computers, storage systems, application softwares, and databases_
-- Design of a new application for an existing database or design of a brand new database starts off with a phase called **requirements specification and analysis**
+> - _Design of a new application for an existing database or design of a brand new database starts off with a phase called **requirements specification and analysis**_
-- These requirements are documented in detail and transformed into a **conceptual design** (we'll look at the _Entity-Relationship_ model later)
+> - _These requirements are documented in detail and transformed into a **conceptual design** (we'll look at the _Entity-Relationship_ model later)_
-- The design is then translated to a **logical design** that can be expressed in a data model implemented in a commercial DBMS (_Relational Data Model_)
+> - _The design is then translated to a **logical design** that can be expressed in a data model implemented in a commercial DBMS (_Relational Data Model_)_
-- The final stage is **physical design**, during which further specifications are provided for storing and accessing the database.
-The database design is implemented, populated with actual data, and continuously maintained to reflect the state of the miniworld
+> - _The final stage is **physical design**, during which further specifications are provided for storing and accessing the database.
+The database design is implemented, populated with actual data, and continuously maintained to reflect the state of the miniworld_

 ### Main Characteristics of database systems (vs file processing)